CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Take Part/cc2_rules.md

 - Teams may reserve the right to be referred to using anonymous code names in the published rank ordering.

 ## 3. What information can I use?
+The datasets to be used for training, development and evaluation are under being collated.

+{/*

 The list of the datasets to participants can use are listed on [List Datasets](list_dataset) page.